Why do dogs do that is an often asked question. They have an innate ability to perplex us with their quirky habits.

 Why Do Dogs Eat Poop?

 It doesn’t matter if it comes from a baby, a cat, or a wild animal, dogs love to eat poop.
 This is not only one of their least attractive qualities, it is also one of their most embarrassing.
 But as it turns out, your dog is actually a bit of a genius.
 For instance, take that kitty litter box that your dog cannot keep his paws off of.
 Cat food actually contains different forms of protein and fats than dog food, so your pup is simply trying to get some more nutrients.
 The same goes for wild animals and humans, we all eat differently and your dog senses that.
 He is just trying to get a little taste of what he is missing.
+Try switching to a better quality dog food to assure he is getting all the nutrients he needs.
 If your dog starts eating his own feces though, that could be a sign of a problem and he should see a vet.

 Why Do Dogs Roll On Their Food?